Hainanese community

 Trades

 Hence, the Hainanese could only gain a foothold in the service sector, working as cook boys, waiters and servants in hotels, restaurants, bakeries and bars or as cooks and domestic servants in wealthy European and Peranakan (Straits-born Chinese) households.
-A large number of Hainanese became seamen, and some worked on board as chefs.
-These circumstances probably explained why the Hainanese became well-versed in Western food and drinks.6
+Many Hainanese became seamen, and some worked on board as chefs.
+These circumstances probably explain why the Hainanese became well-versed in Western food and drinks.6

-The Hainanese also took the opportunity to venture into the hotel, bar and restaurant business during the Depression years, from the late 1920s to early ’30s, when rental rates for shophouses were low, and suitable premises became available.
-The post-World War II years saw the decline of the British and Peranakan families, and this resulted in more Hainanese moving into the hotel industry and setting up their own restaurants and coffeeshops or kopitiam.7 In fact, the Hainanese community has been credited with introducing the kopitiam culture to Singapore.8
+The Hainanese also took the opportunity to venture into the hotel, bar and restaurant businesses during the Depression years, from the late 1920s to early 1930s, when rental rates for shophouses were low, and suitable premises became available.
+With the postwar decline of the British and Peranakan families, more Hainanese moved into the hotel industry and set up their own restaurants and coffeeshops or kopitiam.7 In fact, the Hainanese community has been credited with introducing the kopitiam culture to Singapore.8

-Today, the Hainanese are invariably associated with the food and beverage industry, and this is where they have found the most regional fame.
+Today, the Hainanese are associated with the food and beverage industry, in which they found regional fame.
 Ngiam Tong Boon, the bartender at Raffles Hotel who concocted the cocktail drink now famously known as the “Singapore Sling” in 1915, was a Hainanese.
 Hainanese chicken rice, as its name implied, originated from a Hainanese.
 Adapted by Wong Yi Guan, the dish was made famous by his apprentice, Mok Fu Swee, through his restaurant Swee Kee Chicken Rice at 51–53 Middle Road (now demolished).
 The popularity of the dish has since spread beyond our shores to the region and East Asia.

-It is also generally acknowledged that the Hainanese brew the best coffee in the kopitiams of Southeast Asia.9 Some have turned their kopitiam business into successful franchises such as Ya Kun Kaya Toast, founded by a Hainanese named Loi Ah Koon in 1944.
-Hans, a local cafe chain specialising in Western food and confectionary, is also owned by a Hainanese.10
+It is also generally acknowledged that the Hainanese brew the best coffee in the kopitiam of Southeast Asia.9 Some have turned their kopitiam business into successful franchises such as Ya Kun Kaya Toast, founded by a Hainanese named Loi Ah Koon in 1944.
+Han’s, a local cafe chain specialising in Western food and confectionary, is also owned by a Hainanese.10

 Temples and associations